napari/napari/docs/guides/color.md

 A named color string must either be from the [CSS3 specification](https://www.w3.org/TR/css-color-3/#svg-color) or must be one of [matplotlib's single character shorthand names](https://matplotlib.org/stable/tutorials/colors/colors.html#specifying-colors).

+In the case that the alpha value is omitted and only the RGB values are given (e.g. `[1, 0, 0]`), a default alpha value of 1 will be used to create an opaque color.

 ### Supported multiple color input